Tailings and waste rock

 Responsible tailings management throughout the mine life cycle is a critical part of managing and minimising the risks from waste produced during the mining process.

-In line with best practice, management responsibility of the tailings storage facility (TSF) sits with the MinRes Executive team, with the Board maintaining oversight of all tailings management.
+In line with best practice, management accountability of the tailings storage facility (TSF) sits with the MinRes Executive team, with the Board maintaining oversight of all tailings management.

 Potential consequences of a TSF failure can range from impact to sensitive receptors due to seepage to catastrophic release of solids and water.